Best slide viewers for 2022

 While this device won’t make digital scans of your images, it can be handy in the scanning process.
 You don’t always want to scan every single image, so this is a great way to preview the slides before committing the keepers to the full scanning process.

-It weighs one pound and the light box runs off of four common AA batteries so it’s easy to lug around if you want to bring it to your parents’ house or any other location you might run across old photographs.
+It weighs just one pound and the light box runs off of four common AA batteries so it’s easy to lug around if you want to bring it to your parents’ house or any other location you might across old photographs.

 Best scanner: Epson V600